206-393-4781 (Attendance Line)

 - Contact a reliable classmate for information on classwork

-- Email your teachers with questions or see them during tutorial to get help with missing work
+- Email your teachers with questions or see them during Roundtable to get help with missing work

 - Hand in missing work to your teachers when completed

-- Use tutorial time to meet with teachers to make up a test or lab
+- Use Roundtable time to meet with teachers to make up a test or lab

 - Attend Homework Lunch to get help with missing work